faguccio/TUMany-news/readme.md

 ### About the Project

 This project was developed as part of **HackaTUM 2024**, for the **Hubert Burda Media** sponsor challenge.
 It demonstrates innovation in digital journalism, merging automated content creation with short-form video formats to meet the demands of a modern, fast-paced audience.

+Take a look at the demo!

 [![Watch the Demo](https://img.youtube.com/vi/8qF9O-k_gcM/maxresdefault.jpg)](https://www.youtube.com/watch?v=8qF9O-k_gcM)
 ### Features